 El Salvador is well known for being one of the most violent countries in the world.
 And yet it is also a society that is doing its best to overcome years of political repression and social and economic injustice.
-There are many dedicated, courageous Salvadorans who are working every day to provide opportunities for young people, to transform violence and to stem the effects of intergenerational trauma.
+There are many dedicated, courageous Salvadorans who are working every day to provide opportunities for young people, to address the causes of violence and to stem the effects of intergenerational trauma.
 Focusing El Salvador supports these people by teaching the transformative practices of Focusing and Nonviolent Communication (NVC).

 Need: a physiological or psychological requirement for the well-being of an organism.

 Many of us were not raised to pay attention to our needs.
 When our needs are not met, we feel angry, upset and many other emotions.
 The societal tendency is to blame others for how we feel, rather than defining our needs and expressing them so that we can take action toward meeting them.
 Nonviolent Communication, developed by Marshall Rosenberg, PhD, teaches us how to do this.